 - Confirm that your current loan is serviced by Fannie Mae or Freddie Mac.
 Here’s how to do it:

-There other options for refinancing a home with an upside-down mortgage, even if your current mortgage isn’t held by Fannie Mae or Freddie Mac.
-Here’s a look at some of those programs:
+If you’re struggling to make your mortgage payments, you have other options to refinance an underwater loan, even if your current mortgage isn’t held by Fannie Mae or Freddie Mac.
+Here are some options to consider:

 FHA streamline refinance

-If you currently have an FHA loan, you may qualify for the FHA streamline refinance program.
-There’s no appraisal or income verification and lenders won’t evaluate how much equity is in your home.
-Only your mortgage payment history is considered for approval, and there is no minimum credit score requirement.
+If you currently have a loan insured by the Federal Housing Administration (FHA), you may qualify for the FHA streamline refinance program.
+There’s no appraisal or income verification, and lenders don’t factor in your home’s current value.
+Your mortgage payment history primarily determines your eligibility.
+Another perk: no minimum credit score requirement.

-Veterans of the armed forces or active-duty military personnel with a current VA loan guaranteed by the U.S. Department of Veterans Affairs may be eligible to refinance under the VA interest rate reduction refinance loan guidelines (IRRRL).
-Income doesn’t need to be verified, there’s no minimum credit score and no appraisal is required.
+Military borrowers with a current loan guaranteed by the U.S. Department of Veterans Affairs (VA) may be eligible for the VA interest rate reduction refinance loan (IRRRL).
+Income isn’t verified, and there’s no minimum credit score or home appraisal required.

-If you don’t meet any of the criteria for HARP replacement programs or government streamline refinance loans, contact your current lender and request information about a mortgage modification.
-The lender’s servicing department may be able to reduce your payment by extending the term of your loan, or temporarily lower your monthly payment.
+If you don’t meet any of the criteria for HARP replacement programs or government streamline refinance loans, ask your lender for a mortgage modification.
+The lender’s servicing department may be able to reduce your payment by extending the term of your loan or temporarily lowering your monthly payment.